 - Your out-of-pocket costs are much lower, since (depending on your plan and deductible), you may only be responsible for the copay.
-As with all in-network therapy, majority of session costs are paid by your insurance company.
+As with all in-network therapy, the majority of session costs are paid by your insurance company.

 - It may be easier to keep track of your coverage if it’s all in one place.
 This is especially true when compared to using out-of-network benefits, a process that requires additional paperwork.

 Cons of using individual coverage to pay for couples counseling:

 - There is potential liability if you do decide to divorce and/or end up in the courtroom.
 Paperwork for the individual whose diagnosis was used for insurance coverage may be shared with the court – and could potentially be used as leverage (e.g., for child custody).